1) My timeline for obtaining a job is a lot shorter than your timeline for obtaining an employee.

 On a related note, if an applicant puts a minimum salary in their cover letter or application form, and the position does not meet it, do not waste the applicant's time.
 I recently applied for a position where I made my minimum salary explicit, was invited to interview, and then received an offer well below it.
 Minimum means minimum to survive, to pay one's bills; minimum is not negotiable.
 If you do not intend to meet it, do not call the applicant for an interview.

-7) I am going to be angry when I am not chosen and this does not mean I am crazy either.
+7) I am going to be angry when I am not chosen and this does not mean I am crazy either, just naturally frustrated and fed-up.

 A job seeker is performing during the interview process, like an actor onstage.
 One is “on” and “up” during interviews, betraying no hint of fatigue or burn-out or boredom, projecting confidence, competence, enthusiasm, and friendliness.
 The job seeker's goal is to make a good impression and get hired.
 But once you tell me that I was not chosen, do not expect me to maintain that façade.
-Yes, there are exceptions: If the reason I was not chosen was not personal, and there is a chance for a future job at the same employer, I will continue to be the soul of graciousness.
+Yes, there are exceptions: If the reason I was not chosen was not personal, or if there is a chance for a future job at the same employer, I will continue to be the soul of graciousness.
+Never burn a bridge you may have to cross again!
 But if I wasted time and money on a multi-step interview process, if I spent time taking tests or preparing work samples and written exercises or simulations – in other words, if I jumped through a lot of hoops and was led to believe I was a strong candidate because I kept advancing to the next stage – then do not expect me to be happy about not getting the job.
 You may be smug because you are done, you have chosen your new employee, but I am back to square one, having made a huge emotional investment in getting this job.
-You will notice a definite frostiness in my tone, a Jekyll & Hyde-like transformation, and you may hear some choice words of contempt flung back at you.
+You will notice a definite frostiness in my tone, a Jekyll & Hyde-like transformation, and you may hear some choice words of contempt flung back at you as I vent my frustration about my wasted time and energy and the necessity of having to get back out there and do it all again.